vivianngn/DH110-VivianNguyen/Assignment-06/Interface-Design-System.md

 **Color Palette:** I chose purple to be the main color as I wanted a cool-toned color palette.
 I thought that warm-toned colors would be difficult to design around (red=too alert, yellow=hard to design for contrast), and purple/blue is a welcoming color.
 I created a light and dark mode of my design, with some changes in the color palette depending on its usage on light/dark mode.

 - The **dark grey color is slightly darker** in dark mode to create more contrast.
-- The **primary accent color in dark mode is the light purple**, as opposed to dark purple.
+- The **primary accent color in dark mode is the light purple**, as opposed to purple.
 - The **grey color is lighter in dark mode**, again, to create more color contrast.

 **Layout:** I decided to go with a 12 column grid with a 300px margin because I have used that layout in the past, and it is standard.
 I let the Hero section bleed an extra 150px on both sides because Hero sections on websites tend to be wider than the actual content.